PawseySC/hpc-container-training/_episodes/43-wrappers.md

 * Using overlays requires adding `--overlay <OVERLAY FILEPATH>`, with the file path possibly specified using a shell variable that you can define prior to executing the wrapper.
 * Wrappers to launch GUI sessions will also require some tweaking.
 * Applications where environment variables along with command line arguments impact how commands run.

-### What if we need to bind mount some host directories?
+* Applications that need to bind mount a dynamic set of host directories along with command line arguments.

+> ## How to address dynamic bind mount set
-Specifying the paths to be bind mounted as additional flags in the wrappers is not really general nor portable.
-Neither are
+> Specifying the paths to be bind mounted as additional flags in the wrappers is

-So what you want to do here is to use `$SINGULARITY_BINDPATH`, defining the required paths prior to execution of the application.
+> not really general nor portable.
+What you want to do here is to use `$SINGULARITY_BINDPATH`
+> to define the maximal required paths prior to execution of the application.
-If you have a standard setup on your system, where all the data go under the same parent directory (*e.g.* `/data`), you might even want to define the variable in the startup scripts (`~/.bashrc`,...).
-This can be quite a good practice in simplifying your production environment, and making it more robust.
+> If you have a standard setup on your system, where all the data go under the
+> same parent directory (*e.g.* `/data`), you might even want to define the
+> variable in the startup scripts (`~/.bashrc`,...).
+This can be quite a good
+> practice in simplifying your production environment, and making it more robust.
+>
-In this respect, in Pawsey HPC systems the singularity module adds `/group` and `/scratch` to the the bind path, so you don't have to worry about bind mounting data directories at all.
+> The singularity module provided on Pawsey HPC systems adds `/group` and `/scratch`
+> to the the bind path, so you don't have to worry about bind mounting data directories at all.
+{: .callout}

-### Bonus: use modules to handle bash wrappers
+### Using modules to handle bash wrappers

 So far in this episode, we've devised a scenario to deploy a containerised application in a streamlined way: